Azure-Samples/active-directory-dotnetcore-daemon-v2/2-Call-OwnApi/README.md

 ![Topology](./ReadmeFiles/daemon-with-secret.svg)

-For more information on the concepts used in this sample, be sure to read the [Microsoft identity platform endpoint client credentials protocol documentation](https://azure.microsoft.com/documentation/articles/active-directory-v2-protocols-oauth-client-creds).
+For more information on the concepts used in this sample, be sure to read the [Daemon application that calls web APIs documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/scenario-daemon-overview).

 > ### Daemon applications can use two forms of secrets to authenticate themselves with Azure AD:
 >